chipsalliance/rocket-chip/README.md

 The objective of this section is to use GNU debugger to debug RISC-V programs running on the emulator in the same fashion as in [Spike](https://github.com/riscv/riscv-isa-sim#debugging-with-gdb).

 For that we need to add a Remote Bit-Bang client to the emulator.
 We can do so by extending our Config with JtagDTMSystem, which will add a DebugTransportModuleJTAG to the DUT and connect a SimJTAG module in the Test Harness.
 This will allow OpenOCD to interface with the emulator, and GDB can interface with OpenOCD.
-In the following example we added this Config extension to the Config.scala:
+In the following example we add this Config alteration to `src/main/scala/system/Configs.scala`:

     class DefaultConfigRBB extends Config(
     new WithJtagDTMSystem ++ new WithNBigCores(1) ++ new BaseConfig)